 Figure 125 Limit on the size of piling areas along roads

 - This section marks the establishment of piling areas outside the right-of-way of a road facing a partial cutting section.

 - Reuse of the previous piling areas or natural forest aisles should be encouraged when choosing the location of the piling areas.

 - The length of the roadside facing the cut includes the area of riparian forest strip located in the cutting area.

 - Logging and skidding trails are not part of the calculation of the piling area surface.
 The considered width of these trails is 5 m maximum.

 - The management of piling areas can be done on the cumulation of the two sides of the path when partial cutting is carried out on both sides of the road.

 - On an ad hoc basis, the harvest requirements are such that the permitted piling area is not sufficient.
 This is particularly the case when total cuts are made behind a partial cut adjacent to the road by which all the wood in these areas is unloaded and piled.
-In these cases, in order to avoid building road sections leading to the total cut, a request for an exemption to the Regulation under section 40 of the Sustainable Forest Development Act can be filed with the management unit in charge to determine the permitted piling area.
+In these cases, in order to avoid building road sections leading to the total cut, a request for an exemption to the Regulation under section 40 of the Sustainable Forest Development Act can be filed with the management unit in charge (in French) to determine the permitted piling area.